 The Issuer is regulated and supervised by the Swedish FSA as a "Credit Market Company" (kreditmarknadsföretag).
-As such, the Issuer has the ability to accept corporate and retail deposits from the general public that are covered by the Swedish state-provided deposit guarantee scheme.
+As such, the Issuer has the ability to accept retail deposits from the general public that are covered by the Swedish state-provided deposit guarantee scheme.
 This scheme guarantees an amount of SEK 950,000 for each depositor should a guarantee-covered provider of deposits enter into bankruptcy or should the Swedish FSA otherwise decide that the guarantee should become effective.
-The Issuer uses deposits to fund a significant portion of the Group's debt portfolios.
+The Issuer uses retail deposits to fund a significant portion of the Group's debt portfolios.
 The Issuer's deposit-taking scheme allows the Issuer to secure funding at comparatively low costs and gives the Issuer access to a substantial source of liquidity.
 This solid liquidity position has been essential in enabling Hoist Finance's high levels of portfolio purchases in recent years.

 The Issuer's online deposit platform in Sweden, HoistSpar, is offered to private individuals and companies.
 HoistSpar was established in 2009 (term deposits launched in late 2012).
-The Issuer's depositor base in Sweden consisted as of 31 December 2017 of 63,271 active accounts with a total deposit balance of SEK 12.2 billion.
-A majority of the deposits can be freely withdrawn immediately, while, as of 31 March 2018, 38 per cent. of the deposits were made for a variety of terms between 12 to 36 months.
+The Issuer's depositor base consisted as of 31 December 2015 of 61,717 active accounts with a total deposit balance of SEK 12.8 billion.
+A majority of the deposits can be freely withdrawn immediately, while, as of 30 September 2016, 34 per cent. of the deposits were made for a variety of terms between 12 to 36 months.
 Term deposits can be withdrawn immediately upon payment of a withdrawal fee.